tsbarr/belly-button-challenge/README.md

 © 2022 edX Boot Camps LLC.
 Confidential and Proprietary.
 All Rights Reserved.

 Some other code sections were adapted from other sources, specific explanations are found within the code comments.

+Favicon generated using [favicon.io](favicon.io).
+The [graphics](https://github.com/twitter/twemoji/blob/master/assets/svg/1f52c.svg) are from the open source project [Twemoji](https://twemoji.twitter.com/), copyright 2020 Twitter, Inc and other contributors, and they are licensed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).